intake/intake-esm/docs/source/tutorials/loading-cmip6-data.md

   name: python3
 ---

-# Tutorial: loading CMIP6 data with Intake-esm
+# Accessing CMIP6 data with intake-esm

 This notebook demonstrates how to access Google Cloud CMIP6 data using intake-esm.